 Proof of Delivery is what happens when a package is scanned by a Driver.
-The time and GPS coordinates of the scan is sent by the delivery company to the retailer.
-That retailer may then notify the customer.
-Some proofs include sending a photo of delivery to the customer as well.
+The time and GPS coordinates of the scan is sent by the delivery company to the shipper.
+That shipper may then notify the customer.
+Some newer more advanced proofs include sending a photo of the delivery to the customer as well.

 Proof of delivery only captures when & where a package was dropped off.
 This can't communicate how or when it was found.
 Packages are often delivered damaged, taken to the wrong location, and sometimes stolen.
 Traditional proofs of delivery don't communicate this.
 True delivery confirmation is only possible with Customers verifying driver data.